Dan-Levi/wpbridge-rust/README.md

 ## Upcoming features

-+ **Loot statistics:** The different resources and containers that players loot.
++ **More Shortcode customization:** The different resources and containers that players loot.
-+ **Kill feed implementation:** Displays a kill feed on your WordPress site showing who killed who.

 ## FAQ
 + **Does this plugin have any plugin dependencies?**

   + No.

 + **Why not just communicate directly with database?**

   + Some hosts accepts external scripts to query database directly, and some hosts don't.
   By default, remote access to database server is disabled for security reasons on most hosts.